-How to Make Hot Chocolate Bombs – Hot cocoa balls are delightful customizable gifts that are easy to make at home!
+These Hot Chocolate Bombs are delightful customizable gifts that are delicious and so easy to make at home!
 This recipe includes mini marshmallows and colorful sprinkles for extra festive – and tasty! – holiday treats.

 This year we thought we would put our spin on the classic Hot Cocoa Bombs recipe by adding a little something special to bump up the chocolate flavor.